AttoMap-310

 Energy Tunability for High Throughput and Sensitivities

 X-ray fluorescence is highly dependent on the energy of the illuminating x-ray beam.
-Fluorescence cross-sections can vary by several orders of magnitude, as can be seen in the corresponding table of a select number of elements.
-Sigray’s AttoMap-310 provides easy software-selection of up to 5 target materials, including exotic target materials such as a silicon-based source and a gold-based source, to ensure the ultimate sensitivity for a broad range of elements.
-Other x-ray sources are limited to only a single x-ray target material, which only allows maximizing the sensitivity and throughput for a subset of materials.
+Fluorescence cross-sections can vary by several orders of magnitude, as shown in the corresponding table of selected elements.
+Sigray’s AttoMap-310 provides easy software-selection of up to five target materials, including exotic options such as a silicon-based source and a gold-based source, ensuring optimal sensitivity for a broad range of elements.
+In contrast, other x-ray sources are limited to a single target material, restricting sensitivity and throughput optimization to only a subset of materials.

-A visual depiction of how significant the impact of energy tunability through x-ray source target selection can be seen in the image below, comparing an arsenopyrite sample imaged using a tungsten (W) target and a molybdenum (Mo) target.
+The significant impact of energy tunability through x-ray source target selection is visually demonstrated in the image below, comparing an arsenopyrite sample imaged using a tungsten (W) target and a molybdenum (Mo) target.

 Fluorescence cross-sections in barns/atom for select elements of interest as a function of x-ray source target material (top row).
 As you can see, fluorescence cross-sections can vary by several orders of magnitude depending on x-ray target selection!